-Hunterdon Central will once again be offering junior and seniors the opportunity to participate in the Seal of Biliteracy program in the 2017-2018 school year.
+Hunterdon Central will once again be offering students the opportunity to participate in the Seal of Biliteracy program.
 This program recognizes graduating seniors who have demonstrated proficiency in English and one or more World Languages.

 The Seal of Biliteracy is an award made by a state department of education or local district to recognize a student who has attained proficiency in English and one or more other world languages by high school graduation.
 The recognition of attaining biliteracy becomes part of the high school transcript and diploma for these students.